mrahimpour/Tutorial-on-Knowledge-Distillation-with-Keras/README.md

    2.3.
 Define the KD loss function

    2.4.
-Compile the student model
+Compile and train the student-teacher model

    2.5.
-Train the distilation setting

-   2.6.
 Evaluate the student model on the test dataset

 3. Train a student from the scratch as a baseline model for comparison